Asahi Kanji

 You can also mark radicals as "known" in order to exclude them from future drills, until you reset them to the "unknown" state.

-The cards in the Encore stack are displayed in an endless loop, whether you use the Next or Previous buttons.
+The cards in the Repeat stack are displayed in an endless loop, whether you use the Next or Previous buttons.
 Their order is randomized each time you open this activity.

-The Reset button enables you to empty the Encore! stack of cards.
+The Reset button enables you to empty the Repeat stack of cards.

 Report